Best Settings For Apex Legends PC {Windows} Reddit 2020

 - Turn “Vertical Sync” off.

-- Set “Preferred Refresh Rate” to “Highest Available”.
+- Fixed “Preferred Refresh Rate” to “Highest Available.”

 Remove The Apex Legends Fps Cap

-By default Apex Legends currently has a limit of the frame rates (FPS cap) of 144.
-Therefore, all your tweakings are wasted, unless you remove this FPS limit.
+By default, Apex Legends currently has a limit frame rate (FPS cap) of 144.
+Therefore, all your tweaking is wasted unless you remove this FPS limit.

 - Open the Origin Launcher